farinap5/Dosky-Writeup/README.md

 </ur>

 ### Apache2
-<p>We have an apache server running, however this does not seem to be anything interesting as it is just a default service page showing.</p>
+<p>We have an apache server running, however it does not seem to be anything interesting as it is just a default service page showing.</p>
 <p>Even viewing the code, nothing catches my attention, just a few modified texts and in different languages.</p>

 ### Dosky's Web Page
-<p>Entering the service that runs on port 5000 we find a website about a software called dosky.</p>
+<p>Entering the service that runs on port 5000 we find a website about a software called Dosky.</p>
-<p>A normal website about the service, and reading a little about it I find out what Dosky is: Dosky is a software that is based on server and client side in two separate programs, so you can manage the services that run on your server remotely and in a secure way..</p>
+<p>A normal website about the service, and reading a little about it I found out what Dosky is: Dosky is a software that is based on server and client side in two separate programs, so you can manage the services that run on your server remotely and in a secure way..</p>
 <p>Okay, now that we see this let’s try to exploit something.</p>

-<p>First let’s enumerate the directories of the website. we will use gobuster.</p>
+<p>First let’s enumerate the directories of the website.
+We will use gobuster.</p>

 ```
 /admin (Status: 200)